 Garlic Mashed Potatoes

-- To plate, serve up some mashed potatoes, place a 1-2 Bangers (sausages) over the top of the potatoes and smother the entire thing in the rich onion stout gravy serve with a couple of the items from below.
+- To plate, serve up mashed potatoes, place a 1-2 Bangers (sausages) over the top of the potatoes and smother the entire thing in the rich onion stout gravy serve with a couple of the items from below.

 Lynn Spencer